DinelyWellehewage/ocean-prime-ecommerce/README.md

 └── .gitignore
 ```

-## Contributing

-Contributions are welcome!
-Please follow these steps:
-1. Fork the repository.
-2. Create a feature branch: `git checkout -b feature-name`.
-3. Commit your changes: `git commit -m 'Add feature-name'`.
-4. Push to the branch: `git push origin feature-name`.
-5. Submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

 For any inquiries, feel free to reach out:
 - **Name**: Dinely Shanuka
 - **Email**: dinelywh78@gmail.com
-- **Phone**: +49 176 88089979